 As a business, offering the most comforting and relaxing setting possible for customers is all a part of the experience.
 Design plays a huge role in this and your business décor is imperative to creating the best atmosphere.
 An important aspect of this is a simple choice; modern or traditional design?
 Of course, if your businesses are located in a traditional setting already – such as a heritage building – then you may already be inspired by the traditional.

-It is possible to elegantly combine modern elements with the traditional aspects that make a heritage space so special, especially when using features such as contemporary fires.
+It is possible to elegantly combine modern elements with the traditional aspects that make a heritage space so special, especially when using features such as bioethanol fires.

 So, how do you achieve this modernisation without sacrifice?

 This marriage between contemporary and traditional design is known as transitional, and is informed by balance and by not sacrificing one in favour of the other.
 It is a borderline between the two and can work very well in most settings.
 Many homes and businesses today can claim to be in the transitional school of design, even if it was not done with the intention of creating a transitional space.
 Most spaces simply fall into this as a matter of course.